-Details of the Board meetings held during the financial year ended 30 September 2018 are set out on page 3 of the Annual Report.
+Details of the Board meetings held during the financial year ended 30 September 2020 are set out in the Directors' Report (contained in the 2020 Annual Report).

-The Board holds eight scheduled meetings during each year, plus any extraordinary or supplementary meetings that may be necessary to address any significant matters, as and when they arise.
+The Board holds eight scheduled meetings during each year, plus any additional meetings that may be necessary to address any significant matters, as and when they arise.